By Charles Morgan and Hubert Walker for CoinWeek.com ....

 The Roosevelt dime, a series often relegated to the ranks of beginners’ sets, is still chock full of interesting dates, conditional rarities, and full strike rarities.
 Fans of the (physically) smallest circulating denomination typically look to the series’ 1946-1964 period to collect the last of the silver dimes, but there is ample enough reason to give the clad era some consideration.
 For starters, much of the Mint’s output in the 60s and 70s was plagued by a lack of fineness and attractive gems well struck gems can prove elusive.
 Second, the FB or FT designation (depending upon your grading authority) is a rather recent development, so mainstream collectors were not necessarily hoarding these coins for future returns.
 While still a speculative pursuit, collectors looking for high grade fully struck coins still have a chance of putting together a world-class and potentially valuable set without spending a fortune if they employ patience and persistence.

-Finally, it is my opinion that most people are looking at the wrong coin in the clad-era Roosevelt series as the coin’s key.
-This will prove advantageous to those who consider what I have to say below.
+Finally, it is our opinion that most people are identifying at the wrong coin in the clad-era Roosevelt series as the key.
+This will prove advantageous to those who consider what we have to say below.

 So, let’s take a look at a few notable Roosevelt issues during the clad era to see what desirables are hiding in plain sight.